wilco3456/CE201-Group-Project/ReadMe.md

 ** NOTE: To access from the command line, type: java -jar ce201-07.jar, which should run the program. **

 ## How to use the Program:
-* To start of, you will need to download the CSV data from the U.K Grid Watch Website "https://www.gridwatch.templar.co.uk/download.php".
+* To start of, you will need to download the CSV data from the U.K Grid Watch Website [Grid Watch] (https://www.gridwatch.templar.co.uk/download.php).

 * Then click the "Browse" button, after which a window will pop-up.
 Browse it until you have found the file you just downloaded, then select that file.
 Afterwards, that file's classpath will appear inside the textbox left of the browse button.